tldr-pages/tldr/pages/linux/delpart.md

 # delpart

-> Asks the Linux kernel to forget about a specified partition on a device.
+> Ask the Linux kernel to forget about a partition.
 > More information: <https://manned.org/delpart>.

 - Tell the kernel to forget about the partition: